dullhunk/book/careers-lab/cvapps/cv-errors.md

 Hobbies reveal some of your personality, which is what employers really care about

   1. **ANYONE FOR QUIDDITCH?** Hobbies aren't just an afterthought - it is an opportunity to stamp your personality on your CV and add a bit of colour to what can be a rather dry and factual document.
 Hobbies can be talking points for the interview, or make you stand out.
 Hobbies can be an icebreaker if you're fortunate enough to share interests with your interview panel.
 Don't have any hobbies?
 Really?
-There's 500 different societies to choose from in [Manchester Student's Union](http://manchesterstudentsunion.com) (including [Quidditch](https://en.wikipedia.org/wiki/Quidditch) see [quidditch club](http://manchesterstudentsunion.com/groups/quidditch-club)
+There's 500 different societies to choose from in [Manchester Student's Union](http://manchesterstudentsunion.com) (including [Quidditch](https://en.wikipedia.org/wiki/Quidditch) see [quidditch club](http://manchesterstudentsunion.com/groups/quidditch-club))
   2. **MEMBER?** If you are involved in activities or societies say what your role is.
 By itself, what does “member” actually mean - a bit vague.
 You can be a member without doing anything.
 Were you a treasurer?
 Partipant?
 Organiser?
 Leader?
 Publicist?
 Secretary?
 Hacker?
 Hanger-on?
 Beer-drinker?
 Rabble rouser?
 Advocate?
 Trouble-maker?
 See ACTIVE LANGUAGE.
+  3. **COMPUTING?** Is computing also your hobby?
+Don't be ashamed if it is, as it demonstrates your commitment and enthusiasm to the subject beyond just getting a degree.

 ## References (REF)